etsraphael/NocturneIntelligence/README.md

 ---

-*Thank you for your interest in Nocturne AI.
+*Thank you for your interest in Nocturne Intelligence.
 We look forward to building a powerful, transparent, and innovative trading assistant that helps users confidently navigate the stock market.*